Therapeutic and other hoaxes

 birth process and the pressure which will asphyxiate the child.
 Compression

-only involves deep breathing exercises and is not dangerous, Fatalities have
+often involves only deep breathing exercises and is not dangerous, Fatalities have

 been reported in the past from compression therapy.
 However, it was the death of